IvanFelipeEscobar/README-Generator/testREADME.md

 ## License

-This project is licensed under the MIT License - see the [MIT License](https://choosealicense.com/licenses/mit/) page.
+This project is licensed under the Apache License 2.0 - see the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) page.

 ## Questions